vitaut/vitaut.net/_posts/2015-02-26-comparison-of-cppformat-and-printf.md

 The main difference between `printf` and C++ Format is the way they accept formatting arguments.

-`printf` uses mechanism provided by the C language sometimes referred to as [varargs](https://en.wikipedia.org/wiki/Variadic_function).
+`printf` uses the mechanism provided by the C language sometimes referred to as [varargs](https://en.wikipedia.org/wiki/Variadic_function).
 This mechanism is inherently unsafe because it relies on the user to handle the type information which, in the case of `printf`, is encoded in the format string together with formatting